newamericafoundation/digi-OARS/repository-structure.md

 ansible-playbook 05-start-clients.yml
 (note that it may take a couple of minutes for all the nodes to start up)
 ```
 2. terraform can be used to deploy different resources on Azure or any cloud services with desired configuration.
-The current POC design involves 1 load balancer instance, 9 corda node instances, 1 keycloak instance on MS Azure.
+The current POC design involves 3 load balancer instance, 9 corda node instances, 9 UI instances and 1 keycloak instance on MS Azure.

+To bootstrap locally, follow the following steps:

+1. build project using `./gradlew clean build`
+2. run `./gradlew deployNodes`
+3. run `build/nodes/runnodes` and wait for all the nodes to startup correctly
+4. to start the UI of respective node, follow the pattern in the /client/build.gradle file

 ### keycloak
 Keycloak is an open source software product to allow single sign-on with Identity and Access Management aimed at modern applications and services.
 As of March 2018 this JBoss community project is under the stewardship of Red Hat who use it as the upstream project for their RH-SSO product.
 For more information, pleaser refer to : https://www.keycloak.org/.

 Keycloak is deployed using docker-compose.yml for the current POC.

-More detailed deployment steps please refer to deployment docs.

 ### postman